stanislawidzior/LAT2025/README.md

 Task for LAT2025

 # HOW TO RUN THE APP
-!please make sure you are running java 17 or it will not work! inside the root project directory(collection-boxes):\
+!please make sure you are running java 17 or it may not work! inside the root project directory(collection-boxes):\
 1. ./mvnw clean install
 2. java -jar target/collection-boxes-0.0.1-SNAPSHOT.jar